 - Kill Sat: Well, sorta.
 VALIS can be dangerous to pets and people due to the radiation it emits.

 - Maybe Magic, Maybe Mundane: It's never outright stated if the events of the novel are real or Horselover's hallucinations.

 - Mind Screw

 - Mind Screw:

-- For example, Fat drops a man named Phil off at the airport.
-Phil is a friend of his and he is going overseas for a year or so to get his head around the events that happened in-book.
-He sends Fat postcards of where he's been, and told him about a woman he's been seeing.
-Phil eventually comes home and Fat and his friends go to the airport and welcome him back from his journey, of which he has many photos.
-During this entire time, Fat was staying at home and spent most of his time watching TV all day, and meeting periodically with his friends.
+- For example, Phil drops his friend Fat off at the airport.
+Fat is going overseas for a year or so to do some soul-searching.
+He sends Fat postcards of where he's been, and tells him about a woman he's been seeing.
+Eventually, he comes home and Phil along with his friends welcome him back from his journey, of which he has many photos.
+During this entire time, Phil was staying at home and spent most of his time watching TV all day, and meeting periodically with his friends.
 Okay, have you got all that?
 Good.
 All right.
-Phil is Fat's split personality.
+Phil and Fat are split personalities.
 Have a nice day now.